How to manage Tenant arrears

 Week Four arrears

-The tenant is now effectively two months in arrears and on a monthly assured shorthold tenancy you now have a right to repossess the property through the courts, as long as all your paperwork is above-board and correct.
+If the tenant is two months in arrears and on a monthly assured shorthold tenancy, you have a right to repossess the property through the courts, as long as all your paperwork is above board and correct.

 At this point you will prepare a Section 8 notice citing grounds 8, 10 and 11, which need to be worded in full, and send this to the tenant.